davidaknowles/tealeaf/README.md

-### Step 3.2: LeafcutterITI clustering for single-cell data
+### Step 3.2: tealeaf clustering for single-cell data

 For this step, we assume the data we are processing are single-cell data.
 Results from Step 2 and Step 2.1 were obtained.
 The files required for this step will be 1. the salmon/alevin directory that contains files `gene_eqclass.txt.gz`, `geqc_counts.mtx`, and other relevant files from alevin-fry 2.
-Directory for where the mapping were generated by leafcutterITI-map_gen 3. the reference that salmon use to generate the index 4. a barcode to cluster file or barcodes to pseudobulk sample file.
+Directory for where the mapping were generated by tealeaf-map 3. the reference that salmon use to generate the index 4. a barcode to cluster file or barcodes to pseudobulk sample file.

 Other parameters are optional.

 Sample run:
 ```
-LeafcutterITI-scITI --alevin_dir salmon/out_permit_know/quant_spliceu_t2t --salmon_ref salmon_index/spliceu.fa --ref_dir leafcutterITI_map_dir
+tealeaf-sc --alevin_dir salmon/out_permit_know/quant_spliceu_t2t --salmon_ref salmon_index/spliceu.fa --ref_dir tealeaf_map_dir
                     --barcodes_cluster barcodes_clusters.txt  --cluster_def 3 --normalization True --preprocessed False -o sample_run_
                     --minclucounts 30 --mincluratio 0.01 -n 100
 ```

-Similar to leacutterITI-clustering, two main output files will be obtained:
+Similar to tealeaf-cluster, two main output files will be obtained:
 - {outprefix}refined_cluster
 - {outprefix}ratio_count